twistingmercury/telemetry/readme.md

 # Telemetry Package

-The Telemetry package is a Go library that provides a set of utilities for logging, metrics, and tracing in Go applications.
+The Telemetry package is a Go library that provides a set of utgo buililities for logging, metrics, and tracing in Go applications.
 It integrates with the OpenTelemetry framework to provide a standardized way of collecting and exporting telemetry data.

 ## Features